ManuelSabini/qr-web-app/README.md

 This is an APP devoloped to help people to generate bulk QR codes in a easy and quickly way.

 The only thing that you have to do is upload a CSV file and it's done.
-You can visualize your QR ion your screen.
+You can visualize your QR on your screen.
 You may download it too.